Activity Price Schedule:

 Application Form and Guidelines for Free & Reduced School Lunches: Application forms and guidelines are available at the school office.
-Please return completed application forms to the school on or before Monday, August 21, 2017.
+Please return completed application forms to the school before school starts.
 It is extremely beneficial to you and the school district that anyone who qualifies completes the application and returns it to school.

 Hot Lunch/Breakfast Prices & Programs:

-Asbestos Notification: The Menno School District has on file a completed and updated Management Plan for dealing with asbestos containing building materials within the school district's buildings.
-The Management Plan is available for viewing Monday-Friday, 8:00am – 4:00pm in the office of the Superintendent.
-Copies will be made available, upon request, at the cost of 25 cents per page within 24 hours of written request.
+Asbestos Notification: The Menno School District has on file a completed and updated Management Plan for dealing with asbestos-containing building materials within the school district's buildings.
+The Management Plan is available for viewing Monday-Friday, 8:00 am – 4:00 pm in the office of the Superintendent.
+Copies will be made available, upon request, at the cost of 25 cents per page within 24 hours of the written request.

-Athletic Schedules for 2017-2018: A schedule is available on the school web page under the heading Athletics.
+Athletic Schedules: A schedule is available on the school web page in the Documents section.
 A reminder that all schedules are subject to change.